COLUMN: Cape has a permanent place in St. Louis hockey

-ST. LOUIS — A piece of SEMO has been permanently placed in St. Louis hockey.
+ST. LOUIS — A piece of Southeast Missouri has been permanently placed in St. Louis hockey.

 Notre Dame tennis coach Pershard Owens performed the national anthem during the Blues’ home opener against the Minnesota Wild on Tuesday, Oct.
 15. The Blues lost 4-1 to drop to 2-2 on the season.